Saccharinity with ccc

-\textbf{24.
-Discussion: }As our model doesn't sasitfy $AC_{\aleph_0}$, it's natural to ask whether we can improve the result getting a model of $AC_{\aleph_0}$ or even $DC$.
-In {[}F1424{]} we prove that assuming the existence of a measurable cardinal, we can get a model of $DC(\aleph_1)$.
+As our model doesn't sasitfy $AC_{\aleph_0}$, it's natural to ask whether we can improve the result getting a model of $AC_{\aleph_0}$ or even $DC$.
+Hopefully in {[}F1424{]} it will be shown that assuming the existence of a measurable cardinal, we can get a model of $DC(\aleph_1)$.
 This leads to the following question:

-\textbf{25.
-Problem 1: }Can we improve the current result and get a model of $DC$ without large cardinals?
+\textbf{Problem 1: }Can we improve the current result and get a model of $DC$ without large cardinals?